SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The CCBE1 gene provides instructions for making a protein that is found in the lattice of proteins and other molecules outside the cell (extracellular matrix).
-The CCBE1 protein is involved in the formation of the lymphatic system, which consists of a network of vessels that transport lymph fluid and immune cells throughout the body.
-Specifically, the CCBE1 protein helps guide maturation (differentiation) and movement (migration) of immature cells called lymphangioblasts that will eventually form the lining (epithelium) of lymphatic vessels.
+The CCBE1 gene provides instructions for making a protein that is found in the extracellular matrix, which is the lattice of proteins and other molecules that forms in the spaces between cells.
+Early in development, the CCBE1 protein is involved in the formation of the lymphatic system, which is a network of vessels that transport white blood cells (lymphocytes), nutrients, and proteins in a fluid called lymph.

 Health Conditions Related to Genetic Changes